gorrila/chromebook_fixes/README.md

 # Usage: #
 1. Install elementary OS Luna using Chrubuntu to partition the drive and then a live USB containing elementary OS Luna

-2. Once installed, download the script and run the command: "sudo python ~/Downloads/elementary12.py"
+2. Once installed, download the script and run the command from terminal: "sudo python ~/Downloads/elementary12.py"

 3. Be sure to carefully type your username given during installation as this will be relied upon in the script